 And once you start getting the views of the impossibly brilliant aquamarine shades of the ocean fringed by the white strips of sandy beaches and forested peaks of the headlands, you’ll forget about the steep climb altogether.

-Tomaree Head Summit walk stats
+Tomaree Head Summit walk at a glance

 - Distance: 2.2 km return walk